simonmichael/hledger_site/src/install.md

     git clone https://github.com/simonmichael/hledger
     cd hledger

-When in this directory you can build and install with:
+You can build and install this source with:

     stack update
     stack install